SuperCowPowers/workbench/docs/themes/index.md

-# Theme Support for SageWorks
+# Theme Support for Workbench
 !!!tip inline end "Need Help?"
-    The SuperCowPowers team is happy to give any assistance needed when setting up AWS and SageWorks.
-So please contact us at [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)
+    The SuperCowPowers team is happy to give any assistance needed when setting up AWS and Workbench.
+So please contact us at [workbench@supercowpowers.com](mailto:workbench@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)

-SageWorks interfaces are going to have full support for theming and branding to enable customizations of components, and pages.
-The theming support will include all of the default pages/components but will also support full theming for plugin components and pages [SageWorks Plugins](../plugins/index.md)
+Workbench interfaces are going to have full support for theming and branding to enable customizations of components, and pages.
+The theming support will include all of the default pages/components but will also support full theming for plugin components and pages [Workbench Plugins](../plugins/index.md)

 # Summary of Theming Mechanisms